matthewken19/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

-    2. Test case: `delete s/A1234567X`<br>
+    2. Test case: `delete s/A1234567X`

-      Expected: Student with student id A1234567X is deleted from the list.
+       1. Expected: Student with student id A1234567X is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

-    3. Test case: (No such student with unique identifier) `delete s/A0000000U`<br>
+    3. Test case: (No such student with unique identifier) `delete s/A0000000U`

-      Expected: No student is deleted.
+       1. Expected: No student is deleted.
 No such student error details shown in the status message.
 Status bar remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is a non-unique identifier prefix)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is a non-unique identifier prefix)

-      Expected: Error thrown with corresponding invalid commands.
+       1. Expected: Error thrown with corresponding invalid commands.

 2. _Explore other test cases..._